 Summer (March to May)

 India starts heating up from around the end of February, first in the northern plains and then the rest of the country.
 By April, many places experience daily temperatures exceeding 40 C (105 F).
-It stays cooler in the southern parts of the country, with temperatures reaching around 35 degrees Celsius (95 degrees Fahrenheit), although it’s a lot more humid.
+It stays cooler in the southern parts of the country, with temperatures reaching around 35 C (95 F), although it’s a lot more humid.
 In late May, signs of the approaching monsoon start appearing.
 Humidity levels build, and there are thunderstorms and dust storms.

 The most tiring thing about summer in India is that the heat is so relentless.
 Day after day the weather doesn’t change—it’s always extremely hot, sunny, and dry.

 Where to Visit During the Summer Season

 While the summer can be very uncomfortable and draining in most parts of India, it’s the perfect time for visiting the mountains and hill stations.
 The air there is fresh and soothing.
 Himachal Pradesh and Uttarakhand are popular destinations.
 If you're into seeing wildlife and spotting tigers in their natural environment, the summer is also the best time to visit India's national parks as the animals all come out of the thickets in search for water in the heat.